 These benefits include:

-- Life Insurance, Complications Insurance and Maternity Insurance, paid for by Intended Parents
+- Life Insurance, Complications Insurance, and Maternity Insurance, paid for by the Intended Parents

 - Licensed social work support throughout the journey and after birth

 - Welcome kits and special gifts throughout the journey

 One of the benefits of being a large surrogacy agency, with over 25 years in business, is that Circle has had the opportunity to listen to our surrogates—and the experienced carriers who are part of our staff—to continually make our pay and benefits package the best it could be.